themorey/energyplus-batch-template/README.md

        e.  enter the tasks per VM (ie. 1 task per Standard_D4as_v4; 2 tasks for Standard_D8as_v4)
        f.  enter the filename (plus extension) of the Weather file to use

   7. Click _Run_ and monitor the Jobs and Pools in ABE
+  8. View output and stderr/stdout files in _fgrp-energyplus-outputs_